CERT-Polska/drakvuf-sandbox/README.md

 ![DRAKVUF Sandbox - Analysis view](.github/screenshots/sandbox.png)

-## Supported hardware & software
+## Recommended hardware & software

-In order to run DRAKVUF Sandbox, your setup must fullfill all of the listed requirements.
+In order to run DRAKVUF Sandbox, your setup should fullfill all of the listed requirements.

 * Processor:
   * ✔️ Required Intel processor with Intel Virtualization Technology (VT-x) and Extended Page Tables (EPT) features
 * Host system with at least 2 core CPU and 5 GB RAM, running GRUB as bootloader, one of:
-  * ✔️ Debian 10 Buster
+  * ✔️ Debian 12 Bookworm
-  * ✔️ Ubuntu 18.04 Bionic
-  * ✔️ Ubuntu 20.04 Focal
+  * ✔️ Ubuntu 22.04 Jammy
 * Guest system, one of:
+  * ✔️ Windows 10 build at least 2004 (x64), recommended 22H2
   * ✔️ Windows 7 (x64)
-  * ✔️ Windows 10 build 2004 (x64)

 Nested virtualization:

 * ✔️ Xen - works out of the box.
+* ✔️ KVM - works, we often use it for development purposes.
+If you experience any bugs, please report them to us for further investigation.
 * ✔️ VMware Workstation Player - works, but you need to check Virtualize EPT option for a VM; Intel processor with EPT still required.
-* ✔️ KVM - works, however it is considered experimental.
-If you experience any bugs, please report them to us for further investigation.
 * ❌ AWS, GCP, Azure - due to lack of exposed CPU features, hosting DRAKVUF Sandbox in the cloud is **not** supported (although it might change in the future).
 * ❌ Hyper-V - doesn't work.
 * ❌ VMWare Fusion (Mac) - doesn't work.